shoui520/shoui520.github.io/docs/monolingual.md

 (陸).
 Don’t worry about how much time it will take to “transition”

 (漆).
 For monolingual Anki cards, just try to remember the gist of the definition.
-I tried to demonstrate this in #japanese-faq
+I tried to demonstrate this in [Japanese FAQ](/faq)

 (捌).
 Try to look up words you already know, in the monolingual dictionary, this is just to try to get accustomed to the dictionary at first hand.